LetsAI/Machine-learning-data-visualization/README.md

 * [**CanvasJS**](https://canvasjs.com/)
 * [**ML5**](https://ml5js.org/)<br/>

-The purpose of this example is to share an idea of how to simplify data visualization with fewer lines of code.
+Because I didn't find many documentations on how to visualize a dynamic data on the internet, this example is to share an idea of how to simplify data visualization easily with fewer lines of code.

  ----------------------------------------------------------------------------------------------------------
 ![Image example](https://github.com/LetsAI/Machine-learning-data-visualization/blob/master/Capture.PNG)